AdamDivall/Tagging-Policy-Pipeline/readme.md

 The CloudFormation Stack will deploy the necessary resources to configure a pipeline that will be able to create or update tagging policies with AWS Organizations based on the JSON Files that are committed to AWS CodeCommit.

+The JSON Files that are part of the repository can be updated and modified to meet an organizations needs.

 ## Pre-Requisites and Installation

 ### Pre-Requisites

 1. Clone the GitHub Repo to your local device.
 2. Modify the varying tagging policy JSON files (Automation, Business, Operations, Security & Technical) as per your Organizations requirements.
+3. Sign in to the AWS Organizations console in the Managment Account.
+On the Policies page, Select **Tag Policies** and Click **Enable**.

 ### Installation